vega113/WaveInCloud/whitepapers/operational-transform/operational-transform.rst

 :Authors:
   David Wang,
-  Alex Mah
+  Alex Mah,
+  Soren Lassen

-:Version: 1.0 - May 2009
+:Version: 1.1 - July 2010

 This whitepaper is part of a series.
 All of the whitepapers can be found on `Google Wave Federation Protocol site`_.

 .. _Google Wave Federation Protocol site: http://www.waveprotocol.org/whitepapers

-Waves are hosted XML documents that allow seamless and low latency concurrent modifications.
-To provide this live experience, Wave uses Operational Transformation (OT) as the theoretical framework of concurrency control.
+Waves are hosted, structured documents that allow seamless and low latency concurrent modifications.
+To provide this live experience, Google Wave uses the Operational Transformation (OT) framework of concurrency control.

 Executive Summary
 #################

-Collaborative document editing means multiple editors being able to edit a shared document at the same time..
-Live and concurrent means being able to see the changes another person is making, keystroke by keystroke.
+Collaborative document editing means multiple editors are able to edit a shared document at the same time.
+It is live and concurrent when a user can see the changes another person is making, keystroke by keystroke.

-Currently, there are already a number of products on the market that offer collaborative document editing.
-Some offer live concurrent editing, such as EtherPad and SubEthaEdit, but do not offer rich text.
-There are others that offer rich text, such as Google Docs, but do not offer a seamless live concurrent editing experience, as merge failures can occur.

-Wave stands as a solution that offers both live concurrent editing and rich text document support.
+Google Wave offers live concurrent editing of rich text documents.

-The result is that Wave allows for a very engaging conversation where you can see what the other person is typing, character by character much like how you would converse in a cafe.
+The result is that Google Wave allows for a very engaging conversation where you can see what the other person is typing, character by character, much like how you would converse in a cafe.
 This is very much like instant messaging except you can see what the other person is typing, live.
-Wave also allows for a more productive collaborative document editing experience, where people don't have to worry about stepping on each others toes and still use common word processor functionalities such as bold, italics, bullet points, and headings.
+Google Wave also allows for a more productive collaborative document editing experience, where people don't have to worry about stepping on each others toes and still use common word processor functionalities such as bold, italics, bullet points, and headings.

-Wave is more than just rich text documents.
-In fact, Wave's core technology allows live concurrent modifications of XML documents which can be used to represent any structured content including system data that is shared between clients and backend systems.
+Waves are more than just rich text documents.
+In fact, Google Wave's core technology allows live concurrent modifications of structured documents which can be used to represent any structured content including system data that is shared between clients and backend systems.

-To achieve these goals, Wave uses a concurrency control system based on Operational Transformation.
+To achieve these goals, Google Wave uses a concurrency control system based on Operational Transformation.

 Introduction